just99kim/CS598/README.md

 **Training and Evaluation:**
-Uni-modal model baseline and multimodal architecture are trained and evaluated
+Uni-modal model baselines for clinical, imaging and genetics data as well as a multimodal architecture model were trained and evaluated